-A Canadian cohort study showed that attendance of full-time non-maternal care in the first year associated with higher vocabulary scores at age four and five, but only among children from low SES, and not for those with higher SES backgrounds (Geoffroy et al., 2007).
-For outcomes a year later, the study showed that formal care across infant, toddler, and preschool years related to higher school readiness, receptive vocabulary, and reading scores at age six and seven, but only for those children with mothers with low levels of education (Geoffroy et al., 2010).
-While an analysis of the National longitudinal survey of youth data (Bernal and Keane, 2010) reported negative effects of maternal employment and child care on children's cognitive ability, they also found that this effect is more pronounced for children with higher cognitive abilities, and those with more educated mothers.

-Finally, results for the potential of early ECEC experience to reduce cognitive inequalities between disadvantaged and advantaged children also stem from data from the UK sample of children in the Millennium Cohort Study (Côté, Doyle, Petitclerc, and Timmins, 2013; Hansen and Hawkes, 2009) and in a recent Australian study into the effects of child care
+A Canadian cohort study showed that attendance of full-time non-maternal care in the first year was associated with higher vocabulary scores at age four and five, but only among children from low SES, and not for those with higher SES backgrounds (Geoffroy et al., 2007).
+For outcomes a year later, the study showed that formal care across infant, toddler, and preschool years related to higher school readiness, receptive vocabulary, and reading scores at age six and seven, but only for those children whose mothers had lower levels of education (Geoffroy et al., 2010).
+Caille (2001) has reported a stronger effect of an earlier start in the French pre-primary system, at age two compared to age three, on early school skills and class retention in the first grades of primary school, especially for low-income and immigrant ethnic minority children.
+Finally, the potential of early ECEC experience to reduce cognitive inequalities between disadvantaged and advantaged children has been identified for the UK children in the Millennium Cohort Study (Côté et al., 2013; Hansen & Hawkes, 2009) and in a recent Australian study into the effects of childcare (Houng et al., 2011).